Argmaster/bytom/src/Bytom.Assembler/README.md

 ### jle

-The jle instruction transfers control to the instruction at the address specified by its operand if the first operand is less than or equal to the second operand.
+The jle instruction transfers control to the instruction at the address specified by its operand if the first operand is less than or equal to the second operand. [signed]

 - `jle <mem>` - `0b0000_xxxx_xx00_0000_0000_0010_0100_0000` # 32 bit
 - `jle <mem>` - `0b0000_0000_0000_0000_0000_0010_0100_0001` # 64 bit, constant is